AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/generate_app_tokens.md

 ## Implement the authentication flow

-This section shows how to implement autentication with an Agora Chat app token step by step.
+This section shows how to implement authentication with an Agora Chat app token step by step.

 ### Create an app token server